nabiljdaoud/applying-gradient-descent-lab-data-science-intro-000/README.md

 Overall, the model doesn't look too bad.
 However, we can calculate the RSS to quantify how accurate his model really is.

-Let's write a method called `error_for_consultant_model` which takes in a budget of a movie in our dataset, and returns the difference between the movie's gross domestic revenue in 2013 dollars, and the prediction from the consultant's model.
+Let's write a method called `error_for_consultant_model` which takes in a movie in our dataset, and returns the difference between the movie's gross domestic revenue in 2013 dollars, and the prediction from the consultant's model.

 ```python